-Research and development expenses consist primarily of costs incurred in connection with the discovery and development of the Company's product candidates.
-The Company expenses research and development costs as incurred and such costs include:
+Research and development expenses consist primarily of costs incurred in connection with the discovery and development of our product candidates.
+We expense research and development costs as incurred and such costs include:

-- employee-related expenses, including salaries, share-based compensation and related benefits, for employees engaged in research and development functions; - expenses incurred in connection with the preclinical and clinical development of the Company's product candidates, including under agreements with third parties, such as consultants and clinical research organizations; - the cost of manufacturing drug products for use in the Company's preclinical studies and clinical trials, including under agreements with third parties, such as consultants and contract manufacturing organizations; - facilities, depreciation and other expenses, which include direct or allocated expenses for rent and maintenance of facilities and insurance; - costs related to compliance with regulatory requirements; and - payments made under third-party licensing agreements.
+- employee-related expenses, including salaries, share-based compensation and related benefits, for employees engaged in research and development functions; - expenses incurred in connection with the preclinical and clinical development of our product candidates, including under agreements with third parties, such as consultants and clinical research organizations; - the cost of manufacturing drug products for use in our preclinical studies and clinical trials, including under agreements with third parties, such as consultants and contract manufacturing organizations; - facilities, depreciation and other expenses, which include direct or allocated expenses for rent and maintenance of facilities and insurance; - costs related to compliance with regulatory requirements; and - payments made under third-party licensing agreements.